controllerface/quickhull3d-joml/README.md

 ### Changes made in this fork

+- JDK version in use was bumped up to `23`
+- Several overly terse variable names have been changed.
+  - For example, `vtx` -> `vertex`, `nump` -> `pointCount`, etc.
+- In cases where optimization was trivial, for example using `Math.fma()` for a potential performance improvement, code was optimized.
 - The internal classes `Point3d` and `Vector3d` were removed and replaced with the `Vector3d` implementation found in the [JOML](https://github.com/JOML-CI/JOML) library.
 This required some minor changes to the ordering of certain method calls within the logic, primarily `add()`, `sub()`, and `mul()` (called "scale" in the original code) were refactored to maintain correct operation
   - Some methods that were implemented on the original vector class were made into helper functions
 - Support was added for `float[]` and `Vector3f` data types in addition to the existing double[] and `Vector3d` support